-LED Color Mode Function Green On IP connected and no traffic detected (the device has a WAN IP address from IPCP or DHCP is up or a static IP address is configured, PPP negotiation is successfully complete.)
-Off Modem power off, modem in WDS mode or WAN connection not present.
-INTERNET Blink IP connected and IP Traffic is passing through the device (either direction) Red On Device attempted to become IP connected and failed (no DHCP response, no PPPoE response, PPPoE authentication failed, no IP address from IPCP, etc.)
+LED Color Mode Function Gr Green On IP connected and no traffic detected (the device has a WAN IP address from IPCP or DHCP is up or a static IP address is configured, PPP negotiation is successfully complete.)
+Green Off Modem power off, modem in bridged mode or WAN connection not present.
+INTERNET Blink IP connected and IP Traffic is passing through the device (either direction) On Device attempted to become IP connected and failed (no DHCP response, no PPPoE response, PPPoE authentication failed, no IP address from IPCP, etc.)

-2.5GE WAN Green On Ethernet WAN is connected.
-Off Ethernet WAN is not connected.
+On Ethernet WAN is connected.
+ETH WAN Green Off Ethernet WAN is not connected.
 Blink Ethernet WAN is transmitting/ receiving.
-On Wi-Fi enabled.
-5G WiFi Green Off Wi-Fi disabled.
-Blink Data transmitting or receiving over WLAN.
-On Wi-Fi enabled.
-2.4G WiFi Green Off Wi-Fi disabled.
-Blink Data transmitting or receiving over WLAN.
+On 5G Wi-Fi enabled.
+5G WiFi Green Off 5G Wi-Fi disabled.
+Blink 5G Data transmitting or receiving over WLAN.
+On 2.4G Wi-Fi enabled.
+2.4G WiFi Green Off 2.4G Wi-Fi disabled.
+2.40 WITT Green G, GG, Blink 2.4G Data transmitting or receiving over WLAN.
 On WPS connection successful.
 The LED will stay on for 3 minutes.
-WPS Green Off No WPS association process ongoing.
-WPS Green Green Blink WPS connection in progress.
-WPS connection unsuccessful.
+WDC Cucon Off No WPS association process ongoing.
+WPS Green Slow Blink WPS connection in progress.
+Fast Blink WPS connection unsuccessful.
 The LED will keep blinking for 30 seconds.
 On An Ethernet Link is established.
 ETH 1X-4X Green Off An Ethernet Link is not established.
 Blink Data transmitting or receiving over Ethernet.
-Croon On The device is powered up.
-Green Green Off The device is powered down.
+On At least one device is connected to the USB port.
+USB Green Off No device is connected to the USB port or a device is connected to a USB port but not active.
+Blink Data TX/RX passing through at least one of the USB ports.
+Green On The device is powered up.
+Gre Green Off The device is powered down.
 POWER Red On POST (Power On Self Test) failure or other malfunction.
 A malfunction is any error of internal sequence or state that will prevent the device from connecting to the DSLAM or passing customer data.